christoph-v/spark/3rd-party-input/SrrTrains-v0.01/HobbyReports/hr000-readme.txt

                     Hobby Reports of SrrTrains v0.01
                     ================================

-                                                                      2020-08-03
+                                                                      2025-06-15

 ================================================================================
-The SrrTrains v0.01 project is currently being in a "CLOSED" / "HIBERNATING" state, because we are waiting for 3rd party interest to RE-OPEN the project.
+The SrrTrains v0.01 project is currently an "ACCTIVE" project, yet the progress is going on very slowly, because there are many other things to do on this world, which take a higher priority.
 ================================================================================

 ================================================================================